Alexander Aoraha: Queens Park Rangers

-Having spent his whole youth career at London club Queens Park Rangers, Aoraha trained with the first team for the first time in November 2022.
+Having joined the club aged eleven, Aoraha signed a two-year scholarship in July 2019.
+Following the conclusion of his scholarship, he signed a new contract following the conclusion of the 2020–21 season.

+On 16 August 2023, Aoraha made his senior debut as a substitute in a 1–0 EFL Cup defeat to Norwich City.
+Having seen his progress stunted by an injury, he signed a new contract at the end of the 2023–24 season.

+On 10 December 2024, Aoraha joined National League club Ebbsfleet United on a one-month loan deal.

 International career

 Iraq U-23

-Eligible to represent England or Iraq, through his father, internationally, Alex chose to represent Iraq.
+Eligible to represent England or Iraq internationally, through his father, a Chaldean Catholic people from Iraq, Alex chose to represent the latter.

 Aoraha received his first call-up for the U-23s in January 2022 for a training camp in Antalya, Turkey in preparation for the 2022 AFC U-23 Asian Cup, during which he played every match.
 He has won 6 caps and scored 2 goals for the U-23s.

 Iraq

 After impressing with the U-23s, Aoraha received a call-up to the senior national team in November 2022, just 10 months after first being called up to the U-23s.
 He was an unused substitute in a friendly against Mexico and made his debut in the starting lineup against Ecuador on November 12.